Probing the Scotogenic Dirac Model with FIMP Dark Matter and $\Delta N_{\rm eff}$: Acknowledgments

 \section{Acknowledgments}

 We thank Zhi-Long Han, Ang Liu and Xiao-Dong Ma for helpful discussions.
-This work by S.-Y.G. was supported by the NNSFC under Grant No. 12305113, and by the Natural Science Foundation of Shandong Province under Grants No. ZR2022QA026.
+This work by S.-Y.G. was supported by the NNSFC under Grant No. 12305113, by the Natural Science Foundation of Shandong Province under Grants No. ZR2022QA026, and by the Project of Shandong Province Higher Educational Science and Technology Program under Grants No. 2022KJ271.